qri-io/rfcs/text/0004-structured_data_io.md

 network latency and data volume.
 By orienting qri around stream programming we set ourselves up for success for programming in a distributed context.

-Structured I/O builds on foundations set fourth in the _structure_ portion of the dataset definition.
+Structured I/O builds on foundations set forth in the _structure_ portion of the dataset definition.
 For any valid dataset it must be possible to create a Structured Reader of the dataset body, and a Writer that can be used to compose an update.